5l1v3r1/trickbot-1/README.md

 Installation is simple.
 Follow these simple steps:

 * Clone this repository
-* Install ruby, cinch, nokogiri, and RMagick through your platform's package manager or through the Ruby gem utility.
+* Install ruby, cinch, httparty, nokogiri, and RMagick through your platform's package manager or through the Ruby gem utility.
 * Edit trickbot.rb to adjust the following:
   * Edit your connection info, i.e. server, username, nick, channels